diojin/mockingjay/docs/distributed.md

 Note that an Acceptor can accept multiple proposals.
 These proposals may even have different values in the presence of certain failures.
 However, the Paxos protocol will guarantee that the Acceptors will ultimately agree on a single value.

 Notice that when Acceptors accept a request, they also acknowledge the leadership of the Proposer.
 Hence, `Paxos can be used to select a leader in a cluster of nodes.`

+**Quorums** express the safety properties of Paxos by ensuring at least some surviving processor retains knowledge of the results.
+Quorums are defined as subsets of the set of Acceptors such that any two subsets (that is, any two Quorums) share at least one member.
+Typically, a Quorum is any majority of participating Acceptors.
+For example, given the set of Acceptors {A,B,C,D}, a majority Quorum would be any three Acceptors: {A,B,C}, {A,C,D}, {A,B,D}, {B,C,D}.
+More generally, arbitrary positive weights can be assigned to Acceptors and a Quorum defined as any subset of Acceptors with the summary weight greater than half of the total weight of all Acceptors.

 Here is a graphic representation of the Basic Paxos protocol.
 Note that the values returned in the Promise message are null the first time a proposal is made, since no Acceptor has accepted a value before in this round.